HikariCalyx/OSTRemote/tccadb_arm64_drivers/README.md

 ## Known issue

-This driver is only guaranteed to work on Nokia smartphones manufactured by Triple-Color Company.Non-Nokia android smartphones might not work correctly.
+This driver is only guaranteed to work on Nokia smartphones manufactured by Triple-Color Company.
+Non-Nokia android smartphones might not work correctly.